katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-USGS.md

 ## email: fake.email@gmail.com
 ```

 The email alert will contain the completed job URL.
-Since this process requires you to leave R and get information from an email, it is often only recommended if you don't plan to do further analysis in R. Otherwise, we recommend using the `wait()` function in a script.
+Since this process requires you to leave R and get information from an email, it is often only recommended if you don't plan to do further analysis in R, or you use `saveRDS` to save the `geojob` object so you can load it in a later session.
+Otherwise, we recommend using the `wait()` function in a script.
 Use the URL as a string in this workflow to get your results:

 ```r